theifedayo/consumer-API/README.md

 -d this represents data
 -X this represents the type of request

-Only two routes are available in this project and the response format are:
+Only three routes are available in this project and the response format are:

 	{